 Peel the potatoes, cut them into large chunks and slice the onion.

-In a bowl, mix potatoes and onions with rosemary, thyme, salt, pepper, and 20 g of oil.
+In a bowl, mix the potatoes and onions with rosemary, thyme, salt, pepper and 20 g of oil.

-Spread potatoes and onions on a greased baking tray with 10 g of oil, add the rabbit pieces and the remaining broth.
+Spread the potatoes and onions on an oiled baking tray with 10 g of oil, add the rabbit pieces and the remaining broth.

 Bake in a preheated static oven at 200°C for 40 minutes.